epitome-mvc/Epitome/README.md

 <a class="btn btn-large" href="http://epitome.tenderapp.com/discussion/new" target="_blank">Issue / Discussion on Tender</a>

 ## Changelog
+- 0.1.7
+ - updated templating engine to a later version based on the one in _.js
+ - added support for `<%-var%>` syntax to allow escaping of entities
+ - Internally, extending the MooTools String proto and adding `escape` for dealing with entities in strings.
+ - Updated tests
 - 0.1.6
  - build.js server changes
  - moved to uglify2 for minification